 Knowing that you can access equity from your home (and that property prices appreciate) you can budget to spend your other investments in the short term.
 You’ll have more cash to have more fun, and then, if you live longer than you expect (always good news), you can fall back on the equity in your home.

 Something else to consider if you want to grow your savings but still need regular access to your money could be Squirrel Money.
-Squirrel Money Investors get returns of around 8% p.a. which is paid out monthly instead of at the end of the term.
-There are 2, 3 and 5 year term options and we operate a reserve fund to help protect your hard earned money against Borrower default (provided the reserve fund has sufficient funds available).
+Squirrel Money Investors get returns ranging up to 7.5% p.a. which is paid out monthly instead of at the end of the term.
+You can choose to invest into home loans, construction loans and even personal loans, and we operate a reserve fund to help protect your hard earned money against Borrower default (provided the reserve fund has sufficient funds available).